-Noninterest Income.
 Noninterest income for 2023 was \$108.00 million compared to \$131.67 million in 2022.
-Changes in certain categories of noninterest income included (1) a decline in gains on sales of AFS securities of \$9.26 million, (2) a decrease in debit card fees of \$8.56 million, and (3) a decrease in gain on sale and fees of mortgage loans of \$7.15 million when compared to 2022.
-Available for sale securities totaling \$411.13 million with an average book yield of 2.91% were sold during 2023.
-The proceeds from the sales of these securities are being used to fund organic loan growth that is yielding approximately 8%, resulting in an anticipated earn back period of less than 18 months.
-The decrease in debit card fees was due to the impact of becoming subject to regulations imposed by the Federal Reserve Board that limits debit card interchange revenue which became effective for the Company as of July 1, 2022, and is consistent with our previously disclosed expectations.
-Mortgage income declined due to lower overall origination volumes and declining margins on loan sales as a result of the increases in mortgage interest rates during the year.
+Changes in certain categories of noninterest income included (i) a decline in gains on sales of AFS securities of \$9.26 million, (ii) a decrease in debit card fees of \$8.56 million, and (iii) a decrease in gain on sale and fees of mortgage loans of \$7.15 million when compared to 2022.
+AFS securities totaling \$411.13 million with an average book yield of 2.91% were sold during 2023.
+The proceeds from the sales of these securities are being used to fund organic loan growth that has been yielding approximately 8%.
+The decrease in debit card fees was due to the impact of becoming subject to regulations imposed by the Federal Reserve Board that limits debit card interchange revenue which became effective for the Company July 1, 2022, and is consistent with our previously disclosed expectations.
+Mortgage income declined due to lower overall origination volumes and declining margins on loan sales as a result of the increases in mortgage interest rates during 2023.